boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

         cd doc\source
         create_documentation.bat

 #.
-To publish the documentation online, you will need to submit an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page and PyAnsys organizers will add the URL to the Ansys servers.
+To publish the documentation online, you need to submit an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page.

 Add toolkit in PyAEDT
 ---------------------

-Create an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page, and PyAEDT contributors will add it to the method *add_custom_toolkit*.
+Create an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page.